7

 There are many ways in which homebuyers stand to benefit by their ascendance to the status of “financial creditor”.
 For one, this will help homebuyers who are affected because of incomplete or abandoned real estate projects by spurious developers.
 Nearly 30 per cent of real estate projects in India are delayed due to various reasons, a common one being that the developer is in a debt trap.
 This affects homebuyers in severe ways, as they have put their life savings towards this project and co

-What is key Amendments Every Homebuyer Should Know?
+What is the Key Amendments Every Homebuyer Should Know?